Wood Mites: Did Your Christmas Tree Bring Unwelcome Guests?

 Over the last couple of years we’ve covered the topic of mites quite extensively- focusing on everything from mite habitats and mite feeding preferences to the 1,001 mite species now populating the planet.
+(You can learn about all of them in our Complete Guide to Mites!)

 But there is one member of the species that, so far, we haven’t talked about: the lowly wood mite!
 I say ‘lowly’ because despite its being hardy, and hard to eradicate, we seem to pay it little mind.
 Of course, that probably has a lot to do with the fact that the wood mite (like so many mites) is virtually invisible ̶ and it doesn’t attack humans, for the most part!